mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

     Review the input parameters that you can specify for ibm cloud foundry resource.
 From [here](https://cloud.ibm.com/docs/terraform?topic=terraform-cloud-foundry-resources#cf-app)

  List of all supported configurations for each resource, see [here](https://cloud.ibm.com/docs/terraform?topic=terraform-index-of-terraform-resources-and-data-sources)

+## Step 5: Initialize Terraform
+1. Must be in Terraform project directory and run command __terraform init__ .
+This will initialize terraform in the folder and now we can work with all commands to automate our IBM cloud resources.